d2l-ai/d2l-en/chapter_reinforcement-learning/qlearning.md

 ## Summary
+Q-learning is one of the most fundamental reinforcement-learning algorithms.
+It has been at the epicenter of the recent success of reinforcement learning, most notably in learning to play video games :cite:`mnih2013playing`.
 Implementing Q-learning does not require that we know the Markov decision process (MDP), e.g., the transition and reward functions, completely.

 ## Exercises